 The net contribution due is £32,000 taking account of basic rate tax relief of 20%.
 By making this net pension contribution and then claiming the additional 20% tax relief through her tax return, Catherine receives 40% tax relief (a total of £16,000) on her contribution.
 She has been able to offset in the full the income tax deducted from her redundancy pay.

-This assumes that Catherine is a higher rate taxpayer and higher rate tax relief is available on the whole pension contribution she makes.
+The example assumes that higher rate tax relief is available on the whole pension contribution Catherine makes.
 It also assumes that Catherine is subject to the standard annual allowance of £60,000 in the tax year she is made redundant.

 As a gross contribution of £40,000 has been invested into Catherine’s personal pension, she will need to have relevant UK earnings of at least that amount in the tax year to justify the contribution for tax relief purposes.